Inez-y/user_docs_Inez_Saeyoung/docs/creation1.md

     touch [file_name]
     ```

-    To create a directory, you can use the `mkdir` command followed by the directory name:
+    To create a folder, you can use the `mkdir` command followed by the folder name:

     ```
-    mkdir [directory_name]
+    mkdir [folder_name]
     ```

 2. Common Mistakes and Cautions